Prioritisation: What Changes First

 The homepage: “Dinner decided.”
 Mrs Patterson’s words, now a headline in Greenbox’s brand typeface.
 Below it, not a photo of vegetables but a photo of a family kitchen, a recipe card propped against a cutting board.
 The message: we deliver the moment after the decision is made.

-The pricing page: “Local Box, $25/week – 100% locally sourced, seasonal produce from farms within fifty kilometres” and “Fresh Box, $20/week – a mix of local and market-fresh produce, same quality, more variety.”
+The pricing page: “Local Box, $25/week, 100% locally sourced, seasonal produce from farms within fifty kilometres” and “Fresh Box, $20/week, a mix of local and market-fresh produce, same quality, more variety.”
 The mixed box isn’t framed as the cheap option.
 It’s framed as the variety option.
+The $45 large box keeps its place beneath them, unchanged, for the households that need it.

 The about page: not “we source from local farms” but “we take Tuesday night off your plate.”
 The farm stories are still there, halfway down the page.
 But the lead is the job.